Silver selloff: Rs 1,33,000 per kg next? Apurva Sheth of SAMCO Securities answers - BusinessToday

 In short, the metal’s correction is healthy and well within the bounds of a bull-market pause.
 "The excess froth we warned about is now being washed out.
 Once sentiment cools and technical supports hold, this correction could set the stage for the next leg higher in Silver’s long-term uptrend," he said.

-Shah said he continued to believe the long-term bullish thesis on precious metals remains intact, but short-term caution, as highlighted earlier, has clearly paid off.
+Sheth said he continued to believe the long-term bullish thesis on precious metals remains intact, but short-term caution, as highlighted earlier, has clearly paid off.